sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 	* Upload the new `.box` file, and delete the oldest `.box` file from the server (for disk space).

+## Smoke tests

+### fwdev

+* Launch monodevelop.
+Start debugging FW.
+Remakefw from Tools menu.
+Start debugging FW.
+* Verify that you can start flexbridge from fieldworks, such as by clicking "Get project from colleague".

+### fwtest

+* Launch synaptic.
+Enable llso:experimental.
+Install fieldworks.

 ## Notes

 * The base box can't seem to be compressed any better as a vagrant box image, such as by using xz instead of gzip.

 * You can free up space by deleting old base boxes. `vagrant box prune`

+* You can make snapshots along the way if you suspect the next operation might fail, or if you want to test something and rollback so your test isn't in the product.